What is a WordPress Plugin?

 Free plugins are hosted in the WordPress.org directory, installed directly from your WordPress dashboard, and maintained by their developers over time.
 They’re a solid starting point for most needs.

 Premium plugins are sold through developer websites or marketplaces like CodeCanyon.
 They typically include more advanced features, dedicated support, and faster updates.
-Prices vary widely — a plugin can cost anywhere from around $30 to several hundred dollars per year, depending on the complexity and the vendor’s licensing model.
+Prices vary widely.
+A plugin can cost anywhere from around $30 to several hundred dollars per year, depending on the complexity and the vendor’s licensing model.

 Many developers use a freemium model: a free version with core features and a paid upgrade for advanced functionality.
 This is common with SEO tools, form builders, and page builders, where the free tier handles most use cases and the premium tier adds automation, integrations, or styling options.